Project Coach Graduate Fellowship

 Improving the quality of America’s public schools is a critical challenge of the 21st century.
 Through its Urban Education Initiative (UEI), Smith College prepares students to meet this crucial task through two key strategies:

 - Creating an educator pipeline through the Urban Education Pathway: This November-through-May undergraduate experience expands and diversifies the pipeline of teachers through teaching and policy internships in New York City, Boston, Springfield, Chicago and other urban environments.
 First-hand experience in urban settings is the best way to understand how theoretical knowledge applies to real-world issues.
 Since 2000 more than 500 Smith College students have taken advantage of our immersive interterm program, the Urban Education Fellowship.
-In 2017, we are expanding that fellowship into a yearlong experience.
+In 2017, we expanded that fellowship into a yearlong experience.

 - Providing an innovative, high-quality out of school lab program, Project Coach: Staffed and led by Smith students and faculty, Project Coach provides free educational enrichment and recreation to inner-city Springfield students who live just 20 miles from the Grécourt Gates.